 Coconut Flour Banana Bread (Paleo)

-Preheat the oven to 375 degrees F. Lightly oil an 8” x 5” loaf pan.
+Preheat the oven to 375 degrees F. Lightly oil an 9” x 5” loaf pan and line with parchment paper.

-Remove bread from the oven and allow it to sit for 30 minutes before turning it out onto a cutting board.
-Cut thick slices and serve with butter and honey.
+Remove bread from oven and allow it to cool at least 30 minutes before turning it out onto a cutting board and cutting into slices.
+Serve with grass-fed butter and a drizzle of honey or pure maple syrup.